deathstar/QServSqlite/readme.md

 The LAN info socket is only used for local network server visibility and does not affect internet players.

 If the server info socket fails, the port is likely blocked by a firewall.
+QServ utilizes the following ports:
+- 28784 for LAN server info socket (serverport-1)
+- 28785 for the server socket (serverport)
+- 28786 for master server keepalive pings (serverport+1)

 ## Modern CMake Compatibility Error